Abstract bivariant Cuntz semigroups: Preliminaries

-A \emph{\pom} is a commutative semigroup $M$, written additively with zero element $0$, together with a partial order $\leq$ such that $a\leq b$ implies that $a+c\leq b+c$ for all $a,b,c\in M$, and such that $0\leq a$ for all $a\in M$.
+\begin{pgr} We first recall the basic theory of the category $\CatPom$ of \pom{s}; see \cite[Appendix~B.2]{AntPerThi14arX:TensorProdCu} for details.
+A \emph{\pom} is a commutative monoid $M$ together with a partial order $\leq$ such that $a\leq b$ implies that $a+c\leq b+c$ for all $a,b,c\in M$, and such that $0\leq a$ for all $a\in M$.
 We let $\CatPom$ denote the category whose objects are \pom{s}, and whose morphisms are maps preserving addition, order and the zero element.